Boshin War: Individual guns

 Numerous types of more or less modern smoothbore muskets and rifles were imported, from countries as varied as France, Germany, the Netherlands, Britain, and the United States, and coexisted with traditional types such as the tanegashima matchlock.
-Most shogunate troops used smoothbore muskets, about 200,000 of which had been imported into Japan over the years since around 1600.
+Most shogunate troops used smoothbore muskets, about 200,000 of which had been imported or domestically produced over the years since around 1600.

 The first modern firearms were initially imported about 1840 from the Netherlands by the pro-Western reformist Takashima Shūhan.
 The daimyō of Nagaoka Domain, however, an ally of the shōgun, possessed two Gatling guns and several thousand modern rifles.
 The shogunate is known to have placed an order for 30,000 modern Dreyse needle guns in 1866.
 Napoleon III provided Yoshinobu with 2,000 state-of-the-art Chassepot rifles, which he used to equip his personal guard.
 Antiquated tanegashima matchlocks are also known to have been used by the shogunate, however.
+Meanwhile, Aizu troops used the Bavarian M1842 Musket.

 Imperial troops mainly used Minié rifles, which were much more accurate, lethal, and had a much longer range than the imported smoothbore muskets, although, being also muzzle-loading, they were similarly limited to two shots per minute.
 Improved breech-loading mechanisms, such as the Snider, developing a rate of about ten shots a minute, are known to have been used by Chōshū troops against the shogunate's Shōgitai regiment at the Battle of Ueno in July 1868.
 In the second half of the conflict, in the northeast theater, Tosa troops are known to have used American-made Spencer repeating rifles.
 American-made handguns were also popular, such as the 1863 Smith & Wesson Army No 2, which was imported to Japan by Glover and used by Satsuma forces.